fhircast/reactclient.js/README.md

 # reactclient.js

-Experimental implementation of [FHIRcast](http://fhircast.org/) WebSocket client in React.
+[FHIRcast](http://fhircast.org/) WebSocket client prototype in React.

 The implementation is based on the WebSocket channel proposal described in [FHIRcast sandbox](https://github.com/fhircast/sandbox.js).